plexswap/Plexswap-Docs/help/faq.md

 ## Is PlexSwap protected from flashloan attacks?

 PlexSwap's vault has anti-flashloan protection.
-PlexSwap’s CAKE token isn’t vulnerable to flash loan attacks.
-Unlike vulnerable tokens, CAKE token minting is predefined, and can’t be adjusted in a single transaction.
+PlexSwap’s WAYA token isn’t vulnerable to flash loan attacks.
+Unlike vulnerable tokens, WAYA token minting is predefined, and can’t be adjusted in a single transaction.
 Ownership cannot be transferred outside of MasterChef contract.

 PlexSwap’s other smart contracts, like IFO and AutoPool, are protected as well; they prevent other contracts from interacting with them, reducing the scope of vector attacks.